markbastian/capstone/capstone_report.md

 * Do more investigation and work with embedding layers.
 In particular, I would try two approaches:
   * Try some off the shelf pre-trained models such as word2vec or Amazon's new [Object2Vec model](https://aws.amazon.com/blogs/machine-learning/introduction-to-amazon-sagemaker-object2vec/).
   * Try different permuations of the solutions that did work.
+  * Investigate the sensitivity of the model to tweet targets (e.g. @soandso) and hashtag topics.
+If the model is highly suceptible to those items, then a newer model could remove them or do continuous learning from a data feed to always stay current.